 Visits missing a code to describe the external cause of injury or classified as "other specified" or "unspecified" are included in the "ALL Injuries" option in Step 3 of the query module.

-For a breakdown of ICD-10-CM codes included in the above 13 categories, a code matrix will be available late 2019 and we will provide a link at that time.
+For a breakdown of ICD-10-CM codes included in the above 13 categories, see the U.S. Centers for Disease Control and Prevention (CDC) website with information on categorizing injuries using ICD codes.
 Note: the grouping of fire/burn, fire/flame, and hot object/substance are combined in the WISH ranking measure.
 All nontraffic transportation groupings are also combined in WISH ranking (pedal cyclist, other; pedestrian, other; transport, other).

 Specific injuries: Specific injury categories listed in Step 3 of the injury queries do NOT include all possible injury types or causes.
 If you are interested in a total count or rate of all injuries, you can select the first option in Step 3: “ALL injuries.”
 For specific injury types and causes, review the rest of the list and select the option that suits your needs.
 The program will limit how many you can select for any one query because the options are NOT mutually exclusive and a visit may be included in one or more of the injury types listed.
 For example, a motor vehicle injury may also be included as a traumatic brain injury.